 As a cake decorator who does almost everything from scratch at home, as well as take care of two kids and manage the home, it is very important that I organize and plan my work correctly.
 For example; I prefer to bake twice a week, mainly Sunday and Wednesday.
 I dedicate one day to making my fillings and frostings including buttercream

 One day to making my fondant if I’m using my homemade fondant recipe.
 That way I am not overwhelmed with too much to do for one cake.

 The Working Mom – When should I decorate my cake?

-I know some of you are working mom who are not cake decorators but want to make a celebration cake for the family or birthday cake for your kids.
+I know some of you are working mom who is not cake decorators but wants to make a celebration cake for the family or birthday cake for your kids.